AlexWaygood/typeshed-stats/examples/example.md

 These are the stdlib stubs.
 Typeshed's stdlib stubs are generally fairly up to date, and tested against all currently supported Python versions in CI.

+### Upload status: *not currently uploaded*

+These stubs are not currently uploaded to PyPI.

 ### Stubtest settings in CI: *error on missing stub*

 Objects missing from the stub cause stubtest to emit an error in CI.

+### Stubtest platforms in CI

+In CI, stubtest is run on linux, darwin and win32.

 ### Pyright settings in CI: *strict on some files*